Avocado Balsamic Dressing

 - They have a rich and creamy texture that practically melts in your mouth and a distinctive flavor that’s kind of earthy, fresh and sweet tasting.
 The flavor is quite mild so avocados can be paired with pretty much anything.

 So basically avocados are healthy and amazing and you should probably be eating more of them!
 And there are so many ways to use them beyond avocado toast and guacamole.
 Lately, I’ve been adding avocado slices to my salads (like this detox salad), smoothies and egg scrambles.
-I also love using them as a sub for mayo in tuna or egg salad and making these epic Green Goddess bowls. <—I’ll have to share the recipe for the bowl soon.
+I also love using them as a sub for mayo in tuna or egg salad and making Green Goddess bowls. <—I’ll have to share the recipe for the bowl soon.

 Here lately I’ve also been experimenting with adding avocado to my salad dressings to sub for some of the oil and add a thick, creamy texture.
 This week I made a creamy balsamic dressing that was out of this world.

 I replaced some of the oil with half an avocado and the result was the creamiest balsamic dressing I’ve ever had.
 It’s still has a good amount of flavor and zing from the vinegar, but it’s silky smooth and 100% delicious.
 I’ve been putting it on everything including this salad I shared on Instagram yesterday.
 It was amazing and the recipe is coming soon… get excited. 😀